charliemblack/gemfire-asset-tracking/README.md

 The focus of this project is on showcasing GemFire application development rather than creating a complex application.
 However, it can easily be extended to correlate tracking information with "beacon" information, providing a 360-degree view of the beacon.

-This 360-degree profile enrichment is achieved using "cache listeners," "async event listeners," or "cache writer."
-The key is to stage the data with the identifier for the beacon, enabling in-memory performance with high throughput.
-GemFire supports this by co-locating regions, so beacons operate on the servers holding the data.
+This 360-degree profile enrichment is accomplished using "cache listeners," "async event listeners," or "cache writer."
+The key is to stage the data with the identifier for the beacon, allowing for high throughput with in-memory performance.
+GemFire enhances this by co-locating regions, ensuring beacons operate on the servers holding the data.

+The choice of technique depends on the use case:

+* **CacheListener** - Synchronous, triggered after the data has been persisted in the context of a "put".
+* **CacheWriter** - Synchronous, triggered before the data has been persisted in the context of a "put".
+A CacheWriter can also prohibit a data item from being actually stored.
+This could be treated as a data validation.
+* **AsyncCacheListener** - Asynchronous, triggered after the data has been stored and operates outside the context of a "put".

 ## How to Use